E1510

 What are the other names for E1510?

-E1510 may appear on food labels as: Ethyl Alcohol, Ethanol, Grain Alcohol.
+E1510 may appear on food labels as: Ethanol, Ethyl Alcohol, Grain Alcohol.

 Related E-Codes in Miscellaneous - Produced by the fermentation of carbohydrates.
 May also be obtained from ethylene, acetylene or liquors from waste sulphites.
 Other manufacturing process includes hydrolysis of ethyl sulphate or by the oxidation of methane